acegoal07/HouseParty/README.md

 # House Party - Opening your Spotify queue to your party
-This is my final year project for computer science in this project i aiming to make a website that allows people to let other people add songs to their spotify playlist with the person needing a spotify account or app
+This is my final year project for computer science in this project I am aiming to make a website that allows people to let other people add songs to their spotify playlist without the person needing a spotify account or app